-If you are pregnant and are over 35, first of all - Congratulations!
-There are many things that you can do to make sure that your pregnancy is a healthy one.
+If you are pregnant and are over 35, first of all - congratulations!
+There are many things that you can do to make sure your pregnancy is a healthy one.

 After that women can drink 1-2 units every one or two weeks if they would like, it is uncertain what effects this might have on your baby so it is strongly unadvised to do so.

 What are the risks associated with getting pregnant after 35?

 There is no denying that having a baby after 35 years of age increases the risks from conception to birth as your natural egg reserve has already started to diminish but this does not mean that you will definitely encounter these problems.

 The chance of miscarriage increases dramatically over the age of 35 and so in the first trimester of pregnancy it is very important that you see your health advisor regularly so they can help in any way to reduce the risk.

 As well as this there is an increased chance that if you do become pregnant, your baby could be born with a genetic abnormality, most notably Downs Syndrome, the number of cases is approximately 1 in 300 in pregnancies of women over 35.
 There are tests that will show if your baby has any genetic abnormalities at 10-12 weeks if you wish to take it and there are various options available including counselling to couples if this test shows anything.